OfficeDev/office-js-docs-pr/reference/requirement-sets/dialog-api-requirement-sets.md

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Specify Office hosts and API requirements](../docs/overview/specify-office-hosts-and-api-requirements.md).

 Office Add-ins run across multiple versions of Office.
-The following table lists the Dialog API requirement sets, the Office host applications that support that requirement set, and the build or  versions numbers for the Office application.
+The following table lists the Dialog API requirement sets, the Office host applications that support that requirement set, and the build or version numbers for the Office application.

 |  Requirement set  |  Office 2016 for Windows   |  Office 2016 for iPad  |  Office 2016 for Mac  | Office Online  |
 |:-----|-----|:-----|:-----|:-----|